aashnashah30/Chatbot-for-mentalhealth/README.md

-This project was created as part of a software group project in the 4th sem of B.Tech Artificial Intelligence and Machine Learning.
-During the covid era and post that, mental health has been a subject of great interest, which has also been our motivation behind creating this project.
-This chatbot provides you an AI-based therapist that helps you overcome mental health issues or provides you with information or basic knowledge about mental health, therapists near you, etc.

 Classifications of chatbots
 Chatbots can be classified based on different attributes - Our research was related to the design approaches, namely, rule-based, retrieval-based, and generative-based.